Crème Anglaise

 Health Benefits

-- Contains lutein and zeaxanthin from egg yolks, supporting eye health
+- Rich in antioxidants like lutein and zeaxanthin from egg yolks, beneficial for eye health

-- Source of calcium from milk for bone health
+- Contains bioavailable calcium and phosphorus for bone health

 Buying Guide